LitSignal/site-policy/Policies/github-marketplace-developer-agreement.md

 ### 15. NOTICE

 All notices to be provided by Litsignal to Developer under this Agreement may be delivered in writing (i) by nationally recognized overnight delivery service (“Courier”) or U.S. mail to the contact mailing address provided by Developer to Litsignal; or (ii) electronic mail to the electronic mail address provided by Developer.
-Developer must give notice to Litsignal in writing by Courier or U.S. Mail to the following address: Litsignal, Inc., Attn: Legal Department, 88 Colin P. Kelly Jr. Street, San Francisco, CA 94107 USA.
+Developer must give notice to Litsignal in writing by Courier or U.S. Mail to the following address: Atanemi, LLC, Attn: Legal Department, 88 Colin P. Kelly Jr. Street, San Francisco, CA 94107 USA.
 All notices shall be deemed to have been given immediately upon delivery by electronic mail, or if otherwise delivered upon receipt or, if earlier, two (2) business days after being deposited in the mail or with a Courier as permitted above.

 ### 16. GOVERNING LAW